Jodie’s Prom for Duke Children’s

 For One Night, a Hospital Lobby Turned into a Dance Floor

-Sporting colorful dresses and suits, prom-goers snapped pictures and shared laughs in the hospital's lobby-turned-dance floor at the second annual Duke Children's Prom in April 2018.
+Sporting colorful dresses and suits, prom-goers snapped pictures and shared laughs in the hospital's lobby-turned-dance floor at Jodie's Prom for Duke Children's.

 Read the Article & Watch a Video